gridai/grid-docs/docs/products/runs/machines.md

 # Machines

 These are the options of available machines.
 The syntax for this is numberOfAccelerators_acceleratorType_availableMemory.
-Below is an example utilizing this syntax to a machine with 8 v100 gpus ans 32 GB memory.
+Below is an example utilizing this syntax to create a run on a machine with 8 v100 gpus and 32 GB memory.

 ```bash
 grid run --instance_type 8_v100_32gb hello.py --gpus 8